folterj/BioImageOperation/README.md

 ```

 ### 5. Detection
 Cluster detection is performed on binary images.
 This operation will generate a Tracker.
-When this operation is used without parameters, these are automatically defined using a basic statistical algorithm.
+Multiple Trackers can be defined and used, by using the Tracker=... operation argument.
+When this operation is used without parameters, the default Tracker is used and parameters are automatically defined using a basic statistical algorithm.
 The resulting parameters can be shown using `ShowTrackInfo()`.
 ```javascript
 OpenVideo("ants_in_concrete.mov")
 {